MCP

 - List the available tools.

-- Call the crash-report tools you need.
+- Call the crash-report or test-report tools you need.

 Supported MCP methods